Skip to main content

 What is interim funding?

 Interim funding is temporary funding provided by the university to mitigate delays in the receipt of sponsor funds.
 An interim-funded award provides the Principal Investigator (PI) with short-term funding in the same cost center that will be used when the official award is received.
+Interim funding is available for

 How do I request interim funding?

-Submit a written request for interim funding to the Office of Contracts and Grants.
-To do this, use the Interim Funding Request Form (DOC) or supply a memo providing the same information requested on the form.
 The request must include supporting documents from the sponsor showing that the grant will be awarded, as well as the detailed budget for the project.
 The Department or College must guarantee that any charges posted to the interim-funded cost center will be reallocated to a non-sponsored project research cost center in the event that the award does not materialize.

 Additionally, if an award is received and there are charges on the interim funded cost center that pre-date the actual start date, these costs must also be reallocated unless they are covered by pre-award costs.